GimoTheBeast/DragaliaBPCalc/README.md

-# DragaliaBPCalc
+## DragaliaBPCalc
-A calculator to calculate skill haste breakpoints in Dragalia Lost
+A calculator to calculate skill haste breakpoints in Dragalia Lost.

+You can access the calculator [here](https://gimothebeast.github.io/DragaliaBPCalc/).

-# Explanation of Skill Haste & Breakpoints
+## Explanation of Skill Haste & Breakpoints
 Whenever a character does anything that has some form of skill point increase attatched to it (such as performing a combo by tapping or using the character's force strike), their skills/gauge (depending on the character) fill by a certain number depending on the attack.
 You can use the Skill Haste effect to increase the SP gained